Product Name

 • Stress-Related Shedding: Telogen effluvium occurs when a large number of hair follicles enter the resting phase, resulting in noticeable hair shedding a few months later.

-Understanding the type of hair loss is crucial as it allows you to select targeted treatments, improving the chances of success and preventing further loss.
-Identifying the specific condition early can also help in addressing underlying health issues that may be contributing to hair loss.
+Understanding the type of hair loss you have is crucial for selecting the right or best hair loss treatment for men, as it helps target the most effective solutions.
+Early identification of your condition can also help address any underlying health issues that might be contributing to the hair loss.

 Identify the severity of your hair loss